Strider-Alex/Reader/README.md

 (the client-side source code only)
 ### Idea
 Designed for brand new reading-aloud experience.
-People can share their writings, read other's work aloud and record it to compete wiht each other.
+People can share their writings, read other's work aloud and record it to compete with each other.
 ### Features
 - Upload your own writings, preferrably short essays.
 - Read your favourite writings aloud and record it using this App.